-Applications, especially data-driven apps, should work even without an internet connection, while using updated information all the time.
-To do this, the client app must synchronize with Contentstack regularly, and especially after a period of internet disconnection.
-This synchronization is now done through the Sync API.
+Applications, especially data-driven apps, should use updated information all the time and should be able to work even without an internet connection.
+To do this, the client app or database must synchronize with Contentstack regularly, and especially after a period of internet disconnection.

-The Sync API is part of our Content Delivery APIs and can be used to sync complete data and fetch incremental updates subsequently.
+The Sync API is part of our Content Delivery APIs and can be used to sync complete data and fetch incremental updates subsequently (through delta updates).
 It provides three main synchronization requests:

 Pagination token: If the response of the initial sync or subsequent sync requests contains more than 100 records, the response is paginated.
 You will get the first 100 records in the response along with a pagination token, which you can use to fetch subsequent batches of data.